gemini-testing/configparser/README.md

     - `parseCli(value)` - a function used to parse command-line arguments
     - `parseEnv(value)` - a function used to parse environment variable
     - `validate(value, config, currentNode)` - a function used to validate the option value
+    - `extend(value, defaultValue)` - a function used to extend value by default value
     - `map(value, config, currentNode)` - a function used to transform the option value
 * `section({sectionName1: valueParser1, sectionName2: valueParser2, ...})` - a section of a
   values with specified key names.
 Each option will parsed with appropriate parser function.